215506300/ITAI-4374-Neuroscience-as-Model-for-AI/Module 11/README.md

 - Brohan, A., et al. (2023).
 RT-2: Vision-language-action models transfer web knowledge to robotic control. *arXiv:2307.15818.*
 - Zador, A., et al. (2023).
 Catalyzing next-generation artificial intelligence through NeuroAI. *Nature Communications, 14,* 1597.
 - NVIDIA Corporation.
 (2026, March 18).
 NVIDIA and global robotics leaders take physical AI to the real world. *NVIDIA Newsroom.*

 ---

-## ➡️ Next Module

-**Module 12 — Consciousness and the Future of Brain-Inspired AI**

-Covers: the Hard Problem of consciousness, Integrated Information Theory (IIT), Global Workspace Theory in embodied systems, organoid intelligence, and what the trajectory of neuroscience-inspired AI means for the workforce.

----

 *ITAI 4374: Neuroscience as a Model for AI | Houston City College | AI & Robotics Program | 2026*